Swedish Church Parish of Paris

 THE CHURCH OF SWEDEN

-An important testimony of religious reflection is the text called Nordische Sammlungen, a radical pietist writing (1749-1761).
-The Free Revival Movement (Sweden) is linked to Laestadianism, a movement initiated by Lars Levi Laestadius (1800-1861), which has widely spread and evolved into various branches.
+One notable example of religious reflection from this period is Nordische Sammlungen, a radical Pietist text written between 1749 and 1761.
+The Free Revival Movement in Sweden is associated with Laestadianism, a movement founded by Lars Levi Laestadius (1800–1861), which has since expanded into several branches.

-Equmeniakyrkan, the Ecumenical Church (2011), resulted from the merger of the Baptist Union of Sweden (1848), the United Methodist Church of Sweden (1868), and the Mission Covenant Church of Sweden (1878).
-This grouping is initiated by equmenia, an organization of young Christians (2007).
+In 2011, the Ecumenical Church (Equmeniakyrkan) was formed through the merger of three denominations: the Baptist Union of Sweden (1848), the United Methodist Church of Sweden (1868), and the Mission Covenant Church of Sweden (1878).
+This union was initiated by equmenia, an organization of young Christians established in 2007.

 ---> THE PARISH OF PARIS